Harshal0902/AutumnnHacks/README.md

 ## 💡 Inspiration

-Often times we have plants that we don't know how to take care of and they got neglected.
+Often we have plants that we don't know how to take care of and they got neglected.
 Resulting in getting infected and dying.
-We want to help people to take care of their plants by providing them with the information about the disease and its cure.
+We want to help people to take care of their plants by providing them with information about the disease and its cure.
 We also have a weather page that shows the weather of the user's location.
 This will help the user to know the weather of their location and take care of their plants accordingly.

 ## 💻 What it does

 Our web app "Plant Bay" is built with features:

 - Upload a picture of the plant and get the information about the disease.
 - Know the steps to cure the disease.
 - Get the weather of the user's location.